DeclanChidlow/vale.rocks/src/posts/writing-style-and-mannerisms.md

 - I use metric units unless context necessitates imperial.

-- I use gender-neutral pronouns (they, them) rather than the explicitly masculine or feminine when addressing people generally or someone whose preferred pronouns I'm not certain of.
+- I use gender-neutral pronouns (they/their/them) rather than the explicitly masculine or feminine when addressing people generally or someone whose preferred pronouns I'm not certain of.
+  - I really hate when people say 'he or she' when they could just say 'they' and be more inclusive while using fewer words.

+- I try to use inclusive language.
+For example, 'allowlist' rather than 'whitelist'.

 - I'm fairly aggressive with breaking up prose into paragraphs.
 This is equal parts my preferred writing style and wish to cater to the weaknesses of the web by [providing visual checkpoints](/posts/the-design-of-this-site#reading-checkpoints).
 Due to the latter reason, I also use text styles whenever viable.